gmiaslab/mathiomica/MathIOmica/README.txt

  	       - Navigate to and select the "MathIOmica" directory containing this document -- Choose "Install for this User Only (username)"
      4. Press OK.
-     5. Quit and restart Mathematica
+     5. Quit and restart Mathematica.
      6. The package should now available with <<MathIOmica`
      7. Documentation should be available in Mathematica's help browser (search for MathIOmica)